workos/workos-ruby/README.md

 >
 ```

-Our Sintatra app can be extended to use this method:
+Our Sinatra app can be extended to use this method:

 ```ruby
 DOMAIN = 'example.com'